jsdiaz/wsreaper/README.md

 This script is designed to kill stale WebSocket connections on an Apache 2.4 server functioning as a reverse proxy.
 It is intended as a brute-force workaround to Apache bug 65180 (https://bz.apache.org/bugzilla/show_bug.cgi?id=65180).
 The script is intended to run at intervals in cron.
 It forcefully kills connections that do not exit, avoiding server exhaustion once servers with WebSocket connections, that are shutting down, fill all available server slots.
 This issue is fixed in Apache 2.5 by adding a ProxyWebsocketIdleTimeout directive that sets the maximum amount of time to wait for data on the WebSocket tunnel (https://httpd.apache.org/docs/trunk/mod/mod_proxy_wstunnel.html#proxywebsocketidletimeout).

 The script fetches the server-status page, parses it to find Apache servers that are in graceful shutdown.
 It then terminates all connections that are ESTABLISHED and connected on https.
-It can run in different modes: kill mode to actually terminate connections, testing mode to simulate the process, and verbose mode for detailed logging.
+It can run in different modes: kill mode to actually terminate connections, debug/testing mode to simulate the process, and verbose mode for detailed logging.

 ## Getting Started